 ASIP Members are invited to participate in the Digital and Computational Pathology SIG Listserv.
 Please email email@example.com to have your name and email address added to the listserv.

-To send a message to the Digital and Computational Pathology SIG Listserv, send your email to email@example.com.
-Please note that you must be a member of this listserv to send and receive messages.
+To send a message to the Digital and Computational Pathology SIG Listserv, send your email to firstname.lastname@example.org.
+Please note that you must be a member of this listserv in order to send and receive messages.